We all want to be the front page of Google – that’s something we all share in common.

 It’s important to care about your quality score, because Google rewards you with lower costs and higher ad positions.
 You don’t want to pay the same amount for your ads as your competitors, only to lose out in ad position because the quality of your ad is deemed not as superior.

 The average benchmark score of an is 5/10.
-Sounds easy enough to achieve, right?
-That’s because it is.
-Why settle for a 5/10 though?
+Sounds easy enough to achieve, but easy doesn’t always equate to success.

 It is in your business’ best interest to achieve a score higher than 5 because as mentioned before, because you’re rewarded with a discount on your CPC (cost-per-click) and this will allow you to maximise your ROI.